Neville St George: Continuation of Auckland selection 1926-28

 In 1926 St George played 3 matches for Auckland, and played in a New Zealand trial to help the selectors pick the 26 man touring side for the England and Wales tour.
-He only played 10 games for Devonport during the season after suffering an injury in their season opening match against Ponsonby on April 24.
+He only played 10 games for Devonport during the season after suffering an injury in their season opening match against Ponsonby on 24 April.
 In the match he was well matched by Ponsonby hooker, Stevens, but Devonport lost Lyall Stewart to injury after 20 minutes and then in the second half they lost Julius Laing and Clarence Webb also to injury and ended up with just 3 players in their forward pack (St George, Jim O'Brien, and Horace Dixon).
-Devonport had lead 21-16 at the time but could not hold on and lost 31-21.
+Devonport had led 21–16 at the time but could not hold on and lost 31–21.
 The New Zealand Herald said that “St George aided his team by securing a good share of the ball from the scrum”.
-The newspaper made no mention of St George’s injury but noted that “in at least three cases, [they were] so severe that it will be many weeks before they can again assist their teams”.
+The newspaper made no mention of St George's injury but noted that “in at least three cases, [they were] so severe that it will be many weeks before they can again assist their teams”.
 The following week they lost to Richmond and it was said “Devonport missed their hooker, St George, and rarely got possession from the scrums”.

-He returned to play in round 6 on June 5, in a win over City 14-5 where he kicked a conversion.
-It was Devonport’s first win of the season after at one stage having “eight of their best players on the side-line with injuries”.
+He returned to play in round 6 on 5 June, in a win over City 14-5 where he kicked a conversion.
+It was Devonport's first win of the season after at one stage having “eight of their best players on the side-line with injuries”.
 “The winners were reinforced by Webb, Cleaver, Stewart and St George, all good players who had been injured early in the season, and there is no doubt that the quartet made a big difference”.
-After the June 12 matches the Herald speculated on who might be selected for the New Zealand side and said “among the local players there is no outstanding hooker, but several get their share of the ball every Saturday.
+After the 12 June matches the Herald speculated on who might be selected for the New Zealand side and said “among the local players there is no outstanding hooker, but several get their share of the ball every Saturday.
 St George (Devonport) has represented New Zealand in this position on several occasions, and has often met with success.
 Somers (Newton) is perhaps the best hooker in the code, but his play is not up to representative standard.
 No forward, however, has greater claims than Townsend (City), whose success against Queensland last season is readily recalled…”.